Endometrial ablation – Glengarry Private Hospital, Perth

 1. Novasure endometrial ablation

 Novasure is radio-frequency energy controlled endometrial ablation.
 A fan-like device is inserted carefully into the womb after measuring it.
-The device checks to make sure the placement is fine, and the device is then activated.
+The device has safety features so we can ensure the placement is fine.
+The device is then activated with a customised dose of energy.
 The RF energy removes the lining of the womb.
 It can get “into the corners” of the uterus better than the balloon types of ablation – as long as the womb is a normal size and shape.
 Overall, you’re more likely to completely get rid of your periods with Novasure compared with balloon ablation.
 Over 50% of women will have no further periods, and most of the rest will have very minimal bleeding.
 Period pain is also often helped.
 Novasure is good for regular-shaped wombs.
+If there is a septum or a fibroid that can be reshaped, results can be excellent.
 Most of our endometrial ablations in Perth are done using Novasure.

 2. Balloon endometrial ablation (Cavaterm/Thermachoice)